wmarshall484/DSI_LECTURES_2/map-reduce/ryan_henning/README.md

 MRJob makes writing MapReduce jobs pretty easy.
 Combine that with how powerful the MapReduce programming model is, plus the ability to launch a cluster on AWS and pay by-the-hour, and we can see we are in a very good situation. :) Here's a quote from the book _[Data-Intensive Text Processing with MapReduce](http://lintool.github.io/MapReduceAlgorithms/MapReduce-book-final.pdf)_ by Jimmy Lin and Chris Dyer (top of page 16):
 > Anyone can download the open source Hadoop implementation of MapReduce, pay a modest fee to rent a cluster from a utility cloud provider, and be happily processing terabytes upon terabytes of data within the week.

 So, let's write a MapReduce in Python using MRJob, and let's talk about what it's doing.
-Run the code with `python <script_name> <documents_file>`
+Run the code with `python word_counter.py data/sample_documents.txt`

 ```python
 """